McDonald's Hot Mustard Sauce

-I finally got on the case to figure out a kitchen clone for this famous sauce—as it turns out, it's an easy hack.
+I finally got on the case to create a McDonald's hot mustard sauce copycat recipe—as it turns out, it's an easy hack.
 Dried mustard mixes it up with sweet and sour flavors in a saucepan over medium heat.
 Cornstarch thickens and stabilizes, and a little habanero pops in for the perfect spicy punch.
-Use this McDonald's hot mustard recipe for dipping, use it for spreading...use it again and again, since you'll be making about a cup of the stuff.
+Use it for dipping, use it for spreading...use it again and again, since you'll be making about a cup of the stuff.

 Source: Even More Top Secret Recipes by Todd Wilbur.

 - 1/3 cup plus 1 tablespoon white vinegar

 - 2 tablespoons ground dried mustard

 - 1 tablespoon vegetable oil

 - 1/2 teaspoon ground turmeric